THE HOLY WEEK CRAFT KIT!

 - Ribbons, and/or religious-themed stickers, and/or crosses cut out of paper, and/or other decorations.

 Roll the white paper into a thin roll and tape closed.
-Cut decorations out of the printouts.
+Cut decorations out of the paper as well as a flame shape.
 Decorate the “candle” in any way you like.
 With the scissors, snap two slits on the top part of the candle.
-Slide the flame circle into the two slits.
+Slide the flame into the two slits.
 Ready!

 Pascha celebratory mobile